Written by Dr. Eamonn Fahy, MB, BCh, BAO, Ph.D.

 Herpes simplex keratitis causes an ulcer on the cornea.
 Most of the time, these ulcers can be treated easily with eye ointment.
-Rarely, herpes simplex keratitis can cause severe visual impairment, which occurs in approximately 1.5% of people who suffer from the condition .
+Rarely, the condition can cause severe visual impairment, which occurs in approximately 1.5% of people who suffer from the condition .

-This overview will cover the global problem of herpes simplex keratitis, its causes, common signs and symptoms, the categories of herpes simplex keratitis, how it progresses, how it is diagnosed, its treatment options, and whether it can be prevented.
+This overview will cover the global problem of herpes simplex keratitis, its causes, common signs and symptoms, its different categories, how it progresses, how it is diagnosed, its treatment options, and whether it can be prevented.

 Herpes simplex keratitis is a common eye condition.
-In developed countries, the incidence of herpes simplex keratitis is estimated to be 23.3 per 100,000 people per year .
+In developed countries, the incidence of the condition is estimated to be 23.3 per 100,000 people per year .
 The incidence in developing countries is less well known but is considered to be at least as common as in developed nations.

-From an economic perspective, it is estimated that in the United States, US$17.7 million is spent per year on the treatment of herpes simplex keratitis .
-There is likely to be additional economic impact associated with long term issues relating to herpes simplex keratitis, such as time off work and visual impairment.
+From an economic perspective, it is estimated that in the United States, US$17.7 million is spent per year on the treatment of the condition .
+There is likely to be additional economic impact associated with long-term issues relating to the condition, such as time off work and visual impairment.

 Herpes simplex keratitis is a reactivation of the herpes simplex virus in the eye.

 When herpes simplex virus infection occurs for the first time, it usually affects the skin on or around the lips, but can occur on the skin elsewhere on the face or on the skin around the eye.
 During this first infection, small blisters occur on the skin (known as ‘cold sores’ around the lips).
 These blisters can shed particles of virus which can be transmitted to others through contact.